Retail stocks lead Britain's FTSE lower, with focus on U.S. jobs

 “The UK has been seen as a safe haven until quite recently, but weakness in retail is putting that into question,” said Mike McCudden, head of retail derivatives at Interactive Investor.

-Thursday’s market rally was fuelled by the European Central Bank (ECB), after ECB President Mario Draghi said he would change or extend the central bank’s bond-buying stance if necessary.
+Thursday’s market rally was fuelled by the European Central Bank, after ECB President Mario Draghi said he would change or extend the central banks bond-buying stance if necessary.

 Markets are also hoping for similarly dovish signals from the Federal Reserve.
 U.S. non-farm payrolls data, due at 1230 GMT, is the last major jobs data before the Fed meets in two weeks’ time.